doramarcec/fertilization-interactome-analysis/README.md

 From this, we learn that our graph has 26 nodes and 124 edges, which tells us that our network consists of 26 proteins with 124 interactions.

-Next we will identify the connectivity, also known as the degree of all nodes, which represents a number of links (i.e. edges) a node has to other nodes.
+Next, we will identify the connectivity, also known as the degree of all nodes, which represents a number of links (i.e. edges) a node has to other nodes.
 ```
 nx.degree(fertilization)
 ```

-From this, we get the following output, and learn that ADAM2 node has the highest degree of 17 links with other nodes.<br/>
+From this, we get the following output, and learn that the ADAM2 node has the highest degree of 17 links with other nodes.<br/>
 >DegreeView({'ACR': 11, 'SPAM1': 12, 'ADAM2': 17, 'ZP1': 14, 'IZUMO2': 6, 'IZUMO3': 9, 'CD9': 7, 'ZP4': 13, 'ZP3': 13, 'IZUMO4': 6, 'IZUMO1': 10, 'ZP2': 12, 'CATSPER1': 11, 'OVGP1': 10, 'B4GALT1': 10, 'ADAM30': 10, 'ADAM21': 10, 'ADAM20': 10, 'CATSPERB': 7, 'CATSPER3': 8, 'HVCN1': 6, 'KCNU1': 6, 'CATSPER2': 8, 'CATSPER4': 8, 'CATSPERD': 8, 'CATSPERG': 6})

 We can visualise this information in a degree distribution: